What if everything you thought you knew about keto protein consumption was wrong?

 One of the most important facts to remember is that GNG doesn’t happen because it can; GNG only happens when it needs to.

-Studies show having more protein in your diet doesn’t increase the rate at which GNG occurs[*].
+Studies show that having more protein in your diet doesn’t increase the rate at which GNG occurs[*].

-If GNG was a supply-driven process, an excess of protein would trigger the start of it.
+If GNG were a supply-driven process, an excess of protein would trigger the start of it.

 If your body doesn’t need this glucose, your body won’t search for it or create it from something else.

 Gluconeogenesis can also happen with fat — not just protein.